sagivishnuvardhan/one/README.md

 # one
-one into one equals to one (this is universal)
+one into one equals to one (this is universal).